kayallapl-zz/btree-huffman/README.md

 b and huffman tree with criptography in C

 ## how to run
-`gcc -o main btree.c huffmantree.c main.c`
+`gcc -o main btree.c huffman.c main.c`
 `./main`